Martin-Justin/CohABM/README.md

 ---

-Bot the code for the model and its conceptual development is a joint work by [Borut Trpin](https://boruttrpin.weebly.com/) and [Martin Justin](https://martin-justin.github.io/).
+Both the code for the model and its conceptual development is a joint work by [Borut Trpin](https://boruttrpin.weebly.com/) and [Martin Justin](https://martin-justin.github.io/).